KatsuteDev/Mal4J/setup.md

   - When this method is run it will launch your web browser to authenticate with MyAnimeList and then return with the OAuth key.

   - If [`openBrowser()`](https://docs.katsute.dev/mal4j/javadoc/Mal4J/com/kttdevelopment/mal4j/MyAnimeListAuthenticator.LocalServerBuilder.html#openBrowser()) is not supported then you can use [`setURLCallback(Consumer<String>)`](https://docs.katsute.dev/mal4j/javadoc/Mal4J/com/kttdevelopment/mal4j/MyAnimeListAuthenticator.LocalServerBuilder.html#setURLCallback(java.util.function.Consumer)) to handle the generated URL.
-Refer to [OAuth2.0 authentication](#authenticate-with-client-id-using-oauth-20) for steps on how to generate a token from the authorization URL.
+Refer to [OAuth2.0 authentication](#authenticate-using-oauth-20) for steps on how to generate a token from the authorization URL.

     ```java
+    MyAnimeListAuthenticator authenticator = new MyAnimeListAuthenticator
+        .LocalServerBuilder("client_id", "client_secret", 5050)
+        .openBrowser()
+        .build();
-    MyAnimeList mal = MyAnimeList.withAuthorization(new MyAnimeListAuthenticator.LocalServerBuilder("client_id", "client_secret", 5050).openBrowser().build());
+    MyAnimeList mal = MyAnimeList.withAuthorization(authenticator);
     ```